awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 **To disable source/destination checking using the command line**

 You can use one of the following commands\.
-For more information about these command line interfaces, see [Accessing Amazon VPC](VPC_Introduction.md#VPCInterfaces)\.
+For more information, see [Accessing Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
 + [modify\-instance\-attribute](http://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-attribute.html) \(AWS CLI\)
 + [Edit\-EC2InstanceAttribute](http://docs.aws.amazon.com/powershell/latest/reference/items/Edit-EC2InstanceAttribute.html) \(AWS Tools for Windows PowerShell\)